Yoshihiro Ito (baseball)

-Yoshihiro Ito (伊藤 義弘, Ito Yoshihiro) was a Japanese professional baseball pitcher who played for the Chiba Lotte Marines in Japan's Nippon Professional Baseball from 2008 to 2015.
+Yoshihiro Ito (伊藤 義弘, Ito Yoshihiro) was a Japanese professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) from 2008 to 2015 for the Chiba Lotte Marines.

+Death

 Ito died on October 6, 2025, at the age of 43, after the motorcycle he was riding collided with a taxi in Fukuoka.
 He was pronounced dead two hours later in the hospital.